 If you glance at the English newspapers on any given day, you will hardly come across the word martyr.
 If you do the same with the Turkish ones, the word will leap out at you and sometimes in bold letters.

 Turkish soldiers are dying in Syria, Libya and Kurdistan.
 Turkish media is hailing them as martyrs.

 In the English-speaking world, people who die for their beliefs are called martyrs.
 In the Turkish one, the title is overused and has lost its original meaning.
-Can conscripted soldiers, for example, who die for Erdogan’s imperial outreach be classified as martyrs?
+Can conscripted soldiers who die for Erdogan’s imperial outreach, for example, be classified as martyrs?

 The Turkish designation comes from the top, as if it were a command from Mount Sinai, and no one is allowed to second guess it.
 When the fighting is against the Christians, it “feels” alright to subscribe to it.

 But when the slaughtering is done against fellow Muslims, the word, “martyr,” becomes tricky.